VladimirDimov/CustomDataGrid/README.md

 #Data Table With Ajax Serversde Processing For.NET MVC

 ----------
+##Installation
+From the pacakege manager console in Visual Studio type `Install-Package DataTableServerSide`.
+On the client side reference the `dataTablesServerSide.js` from the scripts folder.

 ##Description
 A simple data table.
 Uses Bootstrap styles.
 Supports paging, filtering, sorting and multiselect with serverside processing.